 If you’re at high risk for melanoma due to family history, many atypical moles or precancerous lesions (actinic keratosis) or past skin cancer, your doctor may recommend additional testing.

 Most melanomas are brought to a doctor’s attention because a patient has noticed signs or symptoms.
-To verify melanoma, you will need to see a dermatologist, a doctor who specializes in the skin.
-The dermatologist will ask you questions about your medical history, do a physical examination and may perform a skin biopsy.
-If the skin biopsy results show melanoma, other tests may be done to determine if it has spread to other parts of the body.
+To verify melanoma, seeing a dermatologist (a doctor who specializes in the skin) is of the utmost importance.
+At Banner MD Anderson, our dermatologist will ask you questions about your medical history, do a physical examination and may perform a skin biopsy.
+If the skin biopsy results show melanoma, other tests may be done to determine if it has spread to other parts of the body, or you may be referred to one of our other specialists.

 In its early stages, melanoma is highly treatable – but it must be addressed quickly.
 If you ever see a new mole or a suspicious mark on your skin, have it looked by a dermatologist.